japila-books/spark-sql-internals/docs/expressions/Nondeterministic.md

 Internally, `initialize` <<initializeInternal, initializes>> itself (with the input partition index) and turns the internal <<initialized, initialized>> flag on.

-NOTE: `initialize` is used exclusively when link:spark-sql-InterpretedProjection.adoc#initialize[InterpretedProjection] and `InterpretedMutableProjection` are requested to `initialize` themselves.
+NOTE: `initialize` is used exclusively when spark-sql-InterpretedProjection.md#initialize[InterpretedProjection] and `InterpretedMutableProjection` are requested to `initialize` themselves.

 === [[eval]] Evaluating Expression -- `eval` Method